argoproj/argo-workflows/docs/events.md

 Vertically you can:

-* Increase the size of the event pipeline `--event-pipeline-size 16` (good for temporary event bursts).
+* Increase the size of the event operation queue `--event-operation-queue-size` (good for temporary event bursts).
-* Increase the number of workers `--event-worker-count 4` (good for sustained numbers of events).
+* Increase the number of workers `--event-worker-count` (good for sustained numbers of events).

 Horizontally you can: